 I have taught face-to-face and online courses and developed materials and curriculum in various undergraduate and graduate programs since the beginning of 2011.
 I enjoy integrating my research interests in the concept and application of open source technologies, philosophy and Web design with my courses, and have used and developed cutting-edge learning technologies for my classes.
 In 2013-2014, I was the manager over other instructors at the Digital Media Zone, providing them with direction, mentoring, and feedback on their course materials and delivery.

-I am currently an associate professor of information systems and philosophy at Trinity Bible College & Graduate School, a small private college in North Dakota.
-I am developing the curriculum for the Information Systems (IS) program, and teach courses online and face-to-face in the areas of IS, philosophy, theology, biblical studies, and English, and am a learning technologies consultant.
-I hope to continue teaching and working in this program for the rest of my career, as I see a need for ministers to be able to be proficient in new media production, critical thinking and deep reflection, as well as to be able to support themselves in poor rural areas through Web related work.
-My educational and research background helps make me an ideal fit for my current position.
+From 2014 to 2019 I was an assistant and then associate professor of information systems and philosophy at Trinity Bible College & Graduate School, a small private college in North Dakota.
+I developed the curriculum for the Information Systems (IS) program, and taught courses online and face-to-face in the areas of IS, philosophy, theology, biblical studies, and English, and am a learning technologies consultant.

 Intro to Web Development, 16 week (Spring 2014), MU, online, grad/undergrad